desireealexia/desireealexia/README.md

 <h1 align="center">Hi there 👋</h1>

-<h3 align="center">Welcome to my GitHub profile! <br> I'm Desiree, a Web/Software Developer who is keen to learn and grow my front-end development skills!</h3>
+<h3 align="center">Welcome to my GitHub profile! <br> I'm Desiree, an aspiring Full-Stack Developer who is keen to learn and grow my front-end development skills!</h3>

 ## About Me
 * 🌱  I’m currently learning HTML, CSS and JavaScript.

-* 💼  I'm currently looking for opportunities to apply my skills and knowledge in an entry-level web/software development role or internship
+* 💼  I'm currently looking for opportunities to apply my skills and knowledge in a full-stack developer internship, apprenticeship or an entry-level role.

 * 📫  Reach me by [Email](desiree.wf0@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/dwilliamsforde/)